gayanW/blog/_posts/2019-01-6-install-unity-linux.md

 </a>

 In the Installs section of Unity Hub application, you can choose a preferred version of Unity that you want to install.
 Unity Hub will automatically download and install it for you.
-Unity Hub also helps us to easily switch between different versions of Unity.
+One can have several Unity versions installed.
+Unity Hub allows you to easily switch between those different versions of Unity.

+Unity recommends that we use Unity Hub for creating, opening, and managing all the projects.
+So always use Unity Hub instead of directly running a specific Editor version which usually gets installed under ~/Unity/Hub/Editor/[Version].
+You may create a shortcut to your UnityHub.AppImage file for convenience.

 #### Unity Crash